hewigovens/dpdplus/README.md

 ### DPDPlus

-DPDPlus is a utility for so-called HTTP DNS resolving, based on the API from [Dnspod](https://www.dnspod.cn/httpdns).
+DPDPlus is an utility for so-called HTTP DNS resolving, based on the API from [Dnspod](https://www.dnspod.cn/httpdns).

 ### Interface